-- 1. Covered under this Policy; - 2.
-Provided to the Covered Person by and/or prescribed by a Covered Provider for the diagnosis or treatment of an active Illness, Injury, or maternity care.
+- 1. Covered under this Group Policy; - 2.
+Provided to the MemberMember by and/or prescribed by a Covered Provider for the diagnosis or treatment of an active Illness or Injury of in maternity care.

-The Insured Employee or Covered Person must be charged for such services, supplies and medications.
+The Member must be charged for such services, supplies and medications.